-7. The participle in a passive clause is nearly always a past participle, but not quite always: most dialects of English have a construction called the concealed passive in which the verb of the passive clause is in the gerund-participle form.
-Most commonly a concealed passive clause follows the verb need, as in these examples:
+7. The participle in a passive clause is nearly always a past participle, but not quite always: most dialects of English have a construction called the concealed passive in which the verb of the passive clause is in the gerund-participle form, the one that ends in -ing.
+Most commonly a concealed passive clause involves the verb need, as in these examples:

 That rash needs looking at by a specialist.

 In these examples washing and looking are gerund-participles, but the sense is still clearly the one that indicates the passive — the subject of wash does not denote the person who does the washing, and the subject of look does not denote the specialist.

 Note 1.
 For some speakers there are a few verbs other than need that allow this construction.
 Want may allow it, for example.